yanghuafang/map-pose-former/README.md

 21% of the translation error, at identical deployment cost — the teacher is discarded after training.

+Pruning and quantization then bought nothing.
+Removing 35% of the parameters moved latency 20.95 ms to 21.11 ms, because this model is activation-bound and the feed-forward weights were never the cost.
+That is the result, not a failure to report: [RESULTS.md](docs/RESULTS.md) has the Pareto table and what each stage cost.

 ### On a real map

 nuScenes, geographically disjoint split, same architecture: **1.591 m to 1.049 m** open loop, 0.713 m on trusted frames.
-A 1.5× reduction where generated scenes give 5.2×, and the gap is the finding — a generated world carries every class in comparable numbers, while nuScenes gives 13.8 lane-geometry detections a frame against 1.1 crossings and 0.6 traffic signs.
+A 1.5× reduction where generated scenes give 4.8×, and the gap is the finding — a generated world carries every class in comparable numbers, while nuScenes gives 13.8 lane-geometry detections a frame against 1.1 crossings and 0.6 traffic signs.